-The program will demolish nine similar estates around the city and replace them with new “tenure blind, socially mixed” estates, a theory which combines private and public housing under the same roof.
+The program will demolish nine similar estates around Melbourne and replace them with new “tenure blind, socially mixed” estates, a theory which combines private and public housing under the same roof.
 The new estates will be roughly 30 per cent public housing, with the overall number of public dwellings rising by 10 per cent.

 In executing this plan, the government is selling a large chunk of its public housing assets, something that may seem strange considering that there are nearly 36,000 individuals and families on the Public Housing waiting list state wide.
 However, Mark Feenane, executive officer at the Victorian Public Tenant Association (VPTA), says in this case, action is better than nothing.

 “We’ve got a significant problem and just saying ‘the government should spend money (doesn’t make sense)’.
 No government has shown the appetite to actually do that.
 I think the scale means they have to look at more innovative ways of providing affordable housing and social housing.”